 X-linked adrenoleukodystrophy X-linked adrenoleukodystrophy Peroxisomes are intracellular organelles that contain enzymes for beta-oxidation.
 These enzymes overlap in function with those in mitochondria, with the exception that mitochondria lack enzymes... read more is the most common peroxisomal disorder (incidence 1/17,000 births); all others are autosomal recessive Autosomal Recessive Genetic disorders determined by a single gene (Mendelian disorders) are easiest to analyze and the most well understood.
 If expression of a trait requires only one copy of a gene (one allele)... read more , with a combined incidence of about 1/50,000 births.

-For more information, see the table Peroxisome Biogenesis and Very Long-Chain Fatty Acid Metabolism Disorders Peroxisomes are intracellular organelles that contain enzymes for beta-oxidation.
-These enzymes overlap in function with those in mitochondria, with the exception that mitochondria lack enzymes... read more .
+For more information, see the table Peroxisome Biogenesis and Very Long-Chain Fatty Acid Metabolism Disorders .

 Manifestations include facial dysmorphism, central nervous system malformations, demyelination, neonatal seizures, hypotonia, hepatomegaly, cystic kidneys, short limbs with stippled epiphyses (chondrodysplasia punctata), cataracts, retinopathy, hearing deficit, psychomotor delay, and peripheral neuropathy.

-Diagnosis is by detecting elevated blood levels of VLCFA, phytanic acid, bile acid intermediates, and pipecolic acid.
+Diagnosis is suspected when elevated blood levels of VLCFA, phytanic acid, bile acid intermediates, and pipecolic acid are detected and is confirmed by genetic testing.

 There is currently no specific treatment for these disorders.
 Management is mainly symptomatic.